petmik1/rainydays/README.md

 # Rainydays

 ![image](iamgesReadme/rainydaysIndexpage.png)

 ## Description

-the project is a school project which meant to be learned from and graded. it started of with a focus on design, Then a course in HTML and CSS. finaly we stareted on JavaScript. the project were a great learning experience.
+the project is a school project which meant to be learned from and graded. it started of with a focus on design, Then a course in HTML and CSS. finaly we stareted on JavaScript. the project were a great learning experience, and i learned a lot about simple web devolopment trough the project.

 ## Built With